-And this Final Notice of Intent to Levy informs the taxpayer that if they don’t pay the IRS within 30 days, the IRS can start taking their stuff — garnishing wages, levying bank accounts, etc. And that gets really ugly, really fast.
+And this Final Notice of Intent to Levy informs the taxpayer that if they don’t pay the IRS within 30 days, the IRS can start taking their stuff — garnishing wages (up to a certain amount), levying bank accounts, etc. And that gets really ugly, really fast.

 The IRS can also file a Notice of Federal Tax Lien against you, which would inform the public, including any other creditors, that the IRS is going to get theirs before they get theirs with some exceptions.

 So Charlie presumably received all these notices from the IRS and the IRS did actually file a Notice of Federal Tax Lien against him for the 2015 tax year.

 But one thing you can do during that 30-day period after you receive the Final Notice of Intent to Levy is file for something called a Collection Due Process hearing — also called a CDP hearing — with the IRS Office of Appeals using Form 12153 that will prevent the IRS from taking the taxpayer’s stuff at least until a final decision is made by Appeals.

 You can also do this in response to the filing of a Notice of Federal Tax Lien.

 And if the taxpayer disagrees with Appeals in their CDP hearing, they then would have the right to petition the Tax Court.

 So effectively, by filing a Collection Due Process hearing — and then, if Appeals rejects the taxpayer’s argument in the hearing, filing a Tax Court petition — a taxpayer can keep the IRS’s forced collection activities at bay for some time.